 First up, as I mentioned I’ve been a huge fan of Les Mills for years, so I’m writing this Les Mills On Demand review as someone who is an experienced group exercise junkie and a major cheerleader for the brand.
 Les Mills On Demand programming gets a 9 out of 10 from me, so I’ll say that upfront.

-Let’s start with the basics if you’re new to Les Mills and then I’ll get into my Les Mills app review.
+Let’s start with the basics if you’re new to Les Mills and then I’ll get into my Les Mills app review for 2021.